 Every Hawaiian island was formed by volcanic activity, essentially leaving every course in the islands with some sort of views of a volcanic peak.
 All the best volcanic action these days takes place on the island of Hawai’i, a.k.a the Big Island.

 I regret not teeing it up at the Volcano Golf & Country Club while visiting in 2014, although my wife and I had fun hiking instead in the Hawai’i Volcanoes National Park, home to two active volcanoes, Kīlauea (the most dangerous in America, according to the USGS) and Mauna Loa.
 We explored the still-steaming Kīlauea Iki Crater lava lake before finishing inside the Thurston Lava Tub back near the parking lot.
-Now that the Halema‘uma‘u Crater is spewing active lava flows into the ocean, it’s time to go back again.
+The course is getting international attention after the above photo of an ash plume from Kilauea was taken May 15.